-10 Surprising Medical Research Statistics for Clinical Trials Day
+10 Surprising medical research statistics for Clinical Trials Day

 In honor of Clinical Trials Day, we're sharing some interesting statistics that paint the picture of the current state of clinical research, and the importance of trial participation.
-Perhaps the most important is that fact is that more than 40 million patients are needed to meet the demand of currently enrolling trials.
+Perhaps the most important is the fact is that more than 40 million patients are needed to meet the demand of currently enrolling trials.

 - More than 18,000 clinical trials are actively recruiting patients in the U.S.